Log4J Vulnerability Explained: What It Is and How to Fix It

 It shouldn’t come as a surprise that after its discovery, security researchers saw millions of attempted exploits, many of which turned into successful denial-of-service (DoS) attacks.
 It didn’t take long for a new variant of ransomware that leveraged the exploit to be developed either.
 This is the primary reason why security teams rushed to take many of their systems impacted by this zero-day offline.
 Leaving any system or application found to be vulnerable exposed was like playing a game of roulette.

-As mentioned previously, cybersecurity experts considered the Log4j exploit critical due to the ease of exploitation and the fact that no authentication was required to perform it.
+Cybersecurity experts considered the Log4j exploit critical due to the ease of exploitation and the fact that no authentication was required to perform it.
 Add the prevalence of the vulnerability of public-facing systems to this and you have yourself a major cause for concern.
+In fact, upon discovery, the Log4j vulnerability was given the highest possible Common Vulnerability Scoring System (CVSS) score of 10 out of 10.

 Log4j is used to log messages within software and has the ability to communicate with other services on a system.
 This communication functionality is where the vulnerability exists, providing an opening for an attacker to inject malicious code into the logs so it can be executed on the system.